Emotional Dimension Control in Language Model-Based Text-to-Speech: Spanning a Broad Spectrum of Human Emotions: Abstract

 \section{Abstract}

-Current emotional text-to-speech (TTS) systems face challenges in conveying the full spectrum of human emotions, largely due to the inherent complexity of human emotions and the limited range of emotional labels in existing speech datasets.
-To address these limitations, this paper introduces a TTS framework that provides flexible user control over three emotional dimensions—pleasure, arousal, and dominance—enabling the synthesis of a diverse array of emotional styles.
-The framework leverages an emotional dimension predictor, trained solely on categorical labels from speech data and grounded in earlier psychological research, which is seamlessly integrated into a language model-based TTS system.
-Experimental results demonstrate that the proposed framework effectively learns emotional styles from expressive speech, eliminating the need for explicit emotion labels during TTS training, while enhancing the naturalness and diversity of synthesized emotional speech.
+Emotional text-to-speech (TTS) systems struggle to capture the full spectrum of human emotions due to the inherent complexity of emotional expressions and the limited coverage of existing emotion labels.
+To address this, we propose a language model-based TTS framework that synthesizes speech across a broad range of emotional styles.
+Our approach enables flexible user control along three continuous dimensions—pleasure, arousal, and dominance (PAD).
+To enable this, we train an emotional dimension predictor that maps categorical emotion labels in speech datasets into the PAD space, grounded in established psychological research.
+Importantly, while the emotional dimension predictor leverages categorical labels, the TTS framework itself does not require explicit emotion labels during training.
+Objective and subjective evaluations demonstrate that our framework effectively generates more expressive emotional styles and enhances both naturalness and diversity compared to baselines.